LeeMoriya/Blood/README.md

 #### Blood effects, created by:

 - Impaling creatures with spears
-- Lizard bites
+- Getting bitten by a Lizard
-- Being impaled by a Noodle Fly
+- Getting impaled by a Noodle Fly
 - Getting grabbed by a Vulture
+- Getting impaled by King Tusks
+- Eating smaller creatures
+- Hitting creatures with rocks
-- Eating Batflies
+- Eating meat as Hunter

 #### Blood splatters:

 - Drops of blood leave behind splatters on surfaces.

-#### Blood colors:
+#### Config Screen:

-- Individual creature blood colors are configurable in the mod's config screen.
-(Which may contain a secret...)
+- Blood colors for each creature are configurable.
+- Select from a 'Realistic' and 'Vibrant' color preset.
+- Enable Bloodlust mode to amplify blood effects.

 ## Installation
 #### The latest version of ConfigMachine is required